Hujra Shah Muqeem: Bahawal Sher Qalander

 Born Syed Bahauddin Gilani, but popularly known as Bahawal Sher Qalander.
 He emigrated from Gilan, Iraq to the Indian subcontinent with his father Syed Mehmood and his paternal aunt.
 Qalander preached the message of the Qadri order for more than a decade, and lived longest among the Qadiriyya saints.
 According to Mufti Ghulam Sarwar, he lived for 240 years, dying on 18 Shawwal, AH 973 (1566 AD).
 He is buried in Hujra Shah Muqeem.

 His father died in Budaun, Uttar Pradesh, India.
 His four sons Syed Ialal Ud Din Gillani (Masoom Pak), Shah Noor Muhammad, Shah Muhammad, and Shah Khalil Muhammad are buried in Hujra Shah Muqeem.
 The city is named after his grandson, Syed Muhkimuddin Shah Muqeem.

 Transport and facilities

-Transport services are provided to people via local buses and vans operating from the local bus station to nearby cities (Okara, Depalpur).
+Transport services are available via local buses and vans operating from the local bus station to nearby cities (Okara, Depalpur).
 Private taxis also operate in the city.
 Transport to adjoining villages and settlements is provided by rickshaws which operate from the stands, from Hujra Mor to Town Center & Jhujh Khurd Rikshaw Stop to Shamsabad & Dhuliana.